PostHog/posthog.com/contents/blog/real-user-monitoring.md

 ## How to setup real user monitoring with PostHog

 Setup happens over three stages: capture, analyze, and action.
-PostHog has the tools to do all three.
+PostHog, as an all-in-one product OS, has the tools to do all three.

+> Not a PostHog user?
+[Get started for free](https://app.posthog.com/signup?utm_source=real-user-monitoring-blog) – all users get 1 million events and 15k recordings free every month, no card required.

 ### 1. Capture